GoOz/Niepce/README.md

 Any content you want to add needs to be in the `content` folder, if you take a look, there's already some stuff in it.

 The folders inside are posts examples and the `about.md` a standalone page example.\
-Feel free to trash those when you familiarized yourself with how to create posts and pages **but you should not delete the other files** (unless you know what you're doing.)
+Feel free to trash those (except maybe `feeds` &  `sitemap`) when you familiarized yourself with how to create posts and pages **but you should not delete the other files** (unless you know what you're doing.)

 The only specific thing to know about post and pages are the data you set in the *frontmatter*, the data at the top of the markdown files.